A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Scalar Field Theory

-\section{Scalar field theory}
+\section{Scalar Field Theory}

-In this Appendix, we determine the quintessence potential and the tachyon potential corresponding to the quadratic equation of state (\ref{g1}).
-Interestingly, this scalar field theory describes the whole evolution of the universe, from the early inflation to the late acceleration, passing through a phase of algebraically decelerating expansion.
+In this Appendix, we determine the canonical scalar field potential and the tachyonic potential corresponding to the quadratic equation of state (\ref{g1}).
+Interestingly, this scalar field theory describes, with a single potential, the whole evolution of the universe, from the early inflation to the late acceleration, passing through a phase of algebraically decelerating expansion.